 Renovations on a budget

 Using your own labor is a great way to save on moderate renovations.
 You can lay flooring, change out your toilets and fixtures, and even build shelves or change your vanity with a little research and some power tools.
+HGTV showcases several before-and-after photos of bathrooms done under $5,000.

 Consider your design aesthetic and the environment as you’re making your changes.
-Be flexible enough to branch out to materials or options you may not have considered before, including buying lightly used fixtures and appliances.
+Be flexible enough to branch out to materials or options you may not have considered before, including buying slightly-used fixtures and appliances.
 In some cases, you may be able to get options with imperfections or leftover materials that are within your budget.

 The DIY approach can help you build a unique bathroom that considers your aesthetic and enables you to realize your vision.
 Use your skills and your research know-how to help you form a plan and refresh your bathroom without going over budget.
 You can have a bathroom you love with some patience, flexibility, and a little investment of your own labor.